Arkiv-Network/arkiv-sdk-python/README.md

 The Arkiv SDK is the official Python library for interacting with Arkiv networks.
 It offers a type-safe, developer-friendly API for managing entities, querying data, subscribing to events, and offchain verification—ideal for both rapid prototyping and production use.

+## TODO AsyncArkiv

+- check for duplicate code with Arkiv
+- refactor
+- re-check testing
+- commit
+- move to ArkivModule for async usage

 ## Architecture

 Principles: